 Did you Know?
-List of Interesting Facts about Native Americans Arkansas
+List of Interesting Facts about Indians Arkansas

 Facts are statements which are held to be true and often contrasted with opinions and beliefs.
-Our unusual and interesting facts about Native Americans of Arkansas, trivia and information, including some useful statistics will fascinate everyone from kids and children to adults.
-Facts about Native Americans and interesting Facts about Native Americans Arkansas are as follows:
+Our unusual and interesting facts about Indians of Arkansas, trivia and information, including some useful statistics will fascinate everyone from kids and children to adults.
+Facts about Indians and interesting Facts about Indians Arkansas are as follows:

 - Fact 1 - Arkansas is a state in the a state in south central United States.
 The indigenous people of this state included various tribes of Native Americans.